intelligent002/interview-assignment/README.md

 ### 2. Leader Election and Coordination
 **Implementation**:

 - Used Redis-based leader election for high availability.
 - The leader communicates rate limit changes via Redis Pub/Sub.
 - If the leader fails, another `worker` is elected to ensure continuity.

 ### 3. Exponential Rate Limit Adjustment
 **Implementation**:

 - The rate adjustment feature in `worker` uses exponential rate limit modification based on trends and multiplication factors.
 This is configurable through the `.env` file to allow dynamic tuning based on system behavior.

 ### 4. Graceful Shutdown
+**Challenge**:

-**Challenge**: Ensuring that services disconnect from resources without data loss during shutdown.
+- Ensuring that services disconnect from resources without data loss during shutdown.

 **Solution**:

 - Implemented a graceful shutdown mechanism with a Promise-based approach.
 - Handled asynchronous disconnection tasks with timeouts.

 ### 5. Logging with Winston and KafkaJS Integration
 **Implementation**:

 - Configured Winston for JSON log output.
 - Integrated KafkaJS logging with Winston for uniform log formatting.

 ### 6. Metrics and Monitoring
 **Implementation**:

 - Exposed metrics via `/metrics` using `prom-client`.
 - Grafana dashboards visualize metrics such as request rates, success counts, and rate limit adjustments.

 ### 7. Retry Mechanism and Dead-Letter Queue
 **Implementation**:

 - Messages are retried up to 3 times; persistent failures are moved to the DLQ.
 - Rate limit errors do not count towards retry limits.

 ### 8. Leader's Rate Limit Evaluation
 **Process**:

 - The leader evaluates the success to rate-limited response ratio every 60 seconds.
 - Adjusts the rate limit and broadcasts it to workers via Redis Pub/Sub.

 ### 9. Configuration Management
 **Implementation**:

 - `.env` files manage environment variables.
 - A central `config.ts` module ensures consistent configuration access.

 ## Challenges Faced and Solutions

 ### 1. Rate Limiting Complexity
+**Issue**:

-**Issue**: Existing rate limiting libraries were inadequate for a distributed setup.
+- Existing rate limiting libraries were inadequate for a distributed setup.

 **Solution**:

 - Developed a custom solution with Redis for synchronization and dynamic adjustments.

 ### 2. Logging and TypeScript Integration
+**Issue**:

-**Issue**: KafkaJS and Winston integration led to TypeScript errors.
+- KafkaJS and Winston integration led to TypeScript errors, and extra noise in logs.

 **Solution**:

 - Created a custom log function and resolved type errors with explicit annotations.

 ### 3. Graceful Shutdown with Timeout
+**Issue**:

-**Issue**: Ensuring sequential shutdowns within a set time limit.
+- Ensuring sequential shutdowns within a set time limit.

 **Solution**:

 - Implemented sequential disconnection tasks with bounded timeouts.

 ### 4. Handling External API Limitations
+**Issue**:

-**Issue**: The external API's dynamic rate limit and 5-second clock lag.
+- The external API's dynamic rate limit and 5-second clock lag.

 **Solution**:

 - Adjusted rate evaluations to align with the system clock and prevent penalties from persisting into subsequent cycles.

 ## Deployment and Configuration

 ### Docker and Docker Compose
 **Containerization**:

 - Containerized services with custom Dockerfiles.

 **Docker Compose**:

 - Orchestrated services using `docker-compose.yml` with dependencies like Redis, MongoDB, and Prometheus.

 ### Customizations
-- **Grafana and Prometheus**:
+**Grafana and Prometheus**:

-	- Custom images with pre-configured dashboards.
+- Custom images with pre-configured dashboards and configuration.

-- **Redis Security**:
+**Redis Security**:

 - Implemented authentication for Redis.

 ## Logging and Monitoring

 ### Logging with Winston
 **Configuration**:

 - JSON logs to stdout.
 - Integrated KafkaJS logs for consistent formatting.

 ### Monitoring with Grafana and Prometheus
 **Metrics Collection**:

 - Exposed metrics via `/metrics` for Prometheus scraping.

 **Visualization**:

 - Grafana dashboards for real-time system monitoring.

 ## Testing and Validation
 **Testing**:

 - Unit tests have been created, covering only two files related to leadership and Redis connectivity.
 - These tests achieve 100% line and branch coverage, representing a thorough approach to testing and reflecting the entire code.
 - While this level of coverage may be considered excessive, it demonstrates a commitment to comprehensive testing.
 - It is noted that testing could potentially be limited to the final outcomes of each method for a more streamlined approach.
+- Validation of user input implemented, incorrect city names will be autocorrected.

 **Observations**:

 - Validated rate limit adjustments and retry mechanisms.
 - Confirmed leader election stability.

 ![unit tests](docs/unit.tests.png)

 ## Security Considerations
-- **Redis Authentication**:
+**Redis Authentication**:

 - Used user/password authentication.

-- **Credentials Management**:
+**Credentials Management**:

 - Acknowledged potential improvements with secrets management in production.

 ## Performance Optimizations